asish012/csslp_preparation/Question Review/Remarks.md

 ![enter image description here](https://lh3.googleusercontent.com/Mlq-IiMOvxDfE2AyQDTikTXAjtLN1qe9GzO71wktfdxcwrvAmvPY3PHlhR85akINdcsNkIuf66HJ5Q)

 - **ISO/IEC 21827:2008 – Systems Security Engineering Capability Maturity Model (SSE-CMM)**
-  1. Performed Informally: Base processes are performed.
+  1. **Performed Informally**: Base processes are performed.
-  2. Planned and Tracked: Project-level definition, planning, and performance verification issues are addressed.
+  2. **Planned and Tracked**: Project-level definition, planning, and performance verification issues are addressed.
   3. **Well-Defined**: The focus is on defining and refining a standard practice and coordinating it across the organization.
   4. **Quantitatively Controlled**: This level focuses on establishing measurable quality goals and objectively managing their performance.
   5. **Continuously Improving**: At this level, organizational capability and process effectiveness are improved.